killianobrien/app-cryp2526/slides/app-cryp-06.md

 * These transformations were chosen to ensure these features, amongst others,
     - speedy implementations in software and chip hardware,
-    - partial knowledge of the original key or intermediate round keys will not enable determination of many other bits of other key words,
+    - partial knowledge of the original key or intermediate round keys will not enable determination of many other bits of other keywords,
     - use of different round constants eliminates any potential symmetries in the round key generations,
     - diffusion, i.e. each bit of the original key effects many round key bits.